quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/configuring-ssr.md

 1. These files run in a Node context (they are NOT transpiled by Babel), so use only the ES6 features that are supported by your Node version. (https://node.green/)

-2. If you import anything from node_modules, then make sure that the package is specified in package.json > dependencies and NOT in devDependencies.
+2. If you import anything from node_modules, then make sure that the package is specified in package.json > "dependencies" and NOT in "devDependencies".

 3. The `/src-ssr/middlewares` is built through a separate Webpack config. **You will see this marked as "Webserver" when Quasar App CLI builds your app.** You can chain/extend the Webpack configuration of these files through quasar.conf.js: